-The work of the Avalon Peninsula Regional Council supports the vision of the Rural Secretariat.
-Through its work, the Council is identifying priorities that contribute to regional sustainability.
-The Council is taking an inclusive approach to sustainability that considers economic, social, cultural and environmental aspects.
+The work of the Clarenville-Bonavista Regional Council supports the vision of the Rural Secretariat.
+Through its work, the Council identifies priorities that contribute to regional sustainability.
+The Council takes an inclusive approach to sustainability that considers economic, social, cultural and environmental aspects.